lenaimdahl/harry-potter-quiz/README.md

 1. Start the game by clicking the "Start game" button.
 1. You will be presented with a math question.
 Solve it by clicking on the correct answer.
 1. If your answer is correct, you will move on to the Harry Potter trivia section.
 1. In the Harry Potter trivia section, you will be asked a series of questions about the Harry Potter world.
-Answer each question and click on the "Submit" button.
 1. If your answer is correct, you will earn a point.
 If your answer is incorrect, you will not earn a point.
 1. The game will end when you have answered all of the Harry Potter trivia questions.
+1. After you finished all the questions, you have entered the Chamber of Secrets.
+1. The start the endgame click on "Fight against the monster".
+1. click on the "Start Endgame" button to and answer 5 trivia question.

 ## Levels

 ### Part 1: Math Questions

-In the first level, the player needs to answer five math questions correctly within a given time limit to proceed to the next level.
+In the first part of a level, the player needs to answer five math questions correctly within a given time limit to proceed to the next level.
 The player has 30 seconds to answer each question.
 If the player fails to answer a question correctly within the time limit, the game will end.

 ### Part 2: Harry Potter Trivia Questions

-In the second level, the player needs to answer five Harry Potter trivia questions correctly within a given time limit to win the game.
+In the second part of a level, the player needs to answer five Harry Potter trivia questions correctly within a given time limit to win the game.
 The player has 30 seconds to answer each question.
 If the player fails to answer a question correctly within the time limit, the game will end.

+## Endgame

+to finish the game you must answer 5 more trivia Harry Potter questions.

 ## Technology Used